| CloserLook > John > John 18:1-40 |

 No,

-He was heading for a very familiar place; a garden where He knew, Judas
+He was heading for a very familiar place, a garden where He knew Judas would

 ~ ~ ~ ~ ~ ~